Panther Brigade Soldiers seize the objective from NATO Allies and partners during Swift Response

 |Downloads:

-This work, Panther Brigade Soldiers seize the objective from NATO Allies and partners during Swift Response [Image 6 of 6], by SFC Jeff VanWey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Panther Brigade Soldiers seize the objective from NATO Allies and partners during Swift Response, by SFC Jeff VanWey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.